Liisa Lahti

 • Advising a consortium of banks (as sole counsel) on ways of enforcing security in circumstances where buyers were in default under a shipbuilding contract – outstanding sums exceeding USD 10 million.

-Liisa has a busy general commercial litigation practice encompassing advisory and advocacy work across a broad range of commercial disputes.
+Liisa has a busy general commercial litigation practice encompassing advisory and advocacy work (court and arbitration) across a broad range of commercial disputes.

-• Ongoing ICC arbitration concerning the share sale of an energy company (as sole counsel).
+• Ongoing ICC arbitration concerning the share sale of a company that held wind farms in South America.
 Issues include the construction of the share purchase agreement and the inter-relationship between the relevant contractual documentation and claims based on unjust enrichment.
-The amounts in dispute exceed $60 million.
+Amounts in dispute in tens of millions (USD).
+Leading Chinmayi Sharma.

-• Argentum Exploration Limited v The Silver [2024] UKSC 16 – Represented (at first instance, in the Court of Appeal and in the Supreme Court) Argentum Exploration, the salvors of 2364 bars of silver recovered from the (historic) wreck of the SS TILAWA in the first ever case to consider s 10(4)(a) of the State Immunity Act 1978 (with Stephen Hofmeyr KC of 7KBW and Cameron Miles).
+• Argentum Exploration Limited v The Silver [2024] UKSC 16 – Represented (at first instance, in the Court of Appeal and in the Supreme Court) Argentum Exploration, the salvors of 2364 bars of silver recovered from the (historic) wreck of the SS TILAWA in the first ever case to consider s 10(4)(a) of the State Immunity Act 1978 (with Stephen Hofmeyr KC of 7KBW).

 • Acting (with Ali Malek KC) for a claimant software company in a claim brought against former directors for negligence and breach of fiduciary duty.